 The Witch easily could have been snagged by a distribution company unwilling to sink the hours or dollars necessary for exposure, but A24 treated Eggers’ baby like a golden goose from the moment of purchase.
 2,046 screens is a BIG number, considering how a movie like Cub (Welp) saw maybe five screens total?
 For a weekend?

 Sure, It Follows tested the waters of wide-release on 1,218 screens, but that was only after a tentative soft-opening in 4 measly theaters (the gamble paid off, and demand was proven).
 Confidently, A24 came out guns-blazing with a far-reaching wide-release, and are likely going to see tremendous gains for their brazen gutsiness.
-It Follows ended its theatrical run with a total of $14,674,076, while a “similar” title, Jennifer Kent’s The Babadook, raked in a measly $964,413 (Domestic) after IFC Midnight shafted it with a paltry 80 screen release.
+It Follows ended its theatrical run with a total of $14,674,076, while a “similar” title, Jennifer Kent’s The Babadook, raked in $964,413 (Domestic) after IFC Midnight shafted it with a paltry 80 screen release.